vijay33391/pizza_sales_dashboard_f/README.md

 ## SQL Queries
 The SQL queries used for retrieving data are stored in the Mysql DataBase.
 Please refer to the `pizza query's_1st project.sql` file in the repository for the detailed SQL scripts.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-` file in the repository for the detailed SQL scripts.